boazbk/tcs/lec_06a_universality.md

 We now  define a seemingly more powerful programming language than NAND++: NAND<< (pronounced _"NAND shift"_).
 NAND<< has some  additional operators, but as we will see, it can ultimately be implemented by applying certain "syntactic sugar" constructs on top of NAND++.
 Nonetheless, NAND<<  will still serve (especially later in the course) as a useful computational model.^[If you have encountered computability or computational complexity before, we can already "let you in on the secret".
 NAND++ is equivalent to the model known as _single tape oblivious Turing machines_, while NAND<< is (essentially) equivalent to the model known as _RAM machines_.
-For the purposes of the current lecture, these two models are indistinguishable (due to a notion known as "Turing completeness") but the difference between them can matter if one is interested in a fine enough resolution of computational efficiency.]
+For the purposes of the current lecture, the NAND++/Turing-Machine model is  indistinguishable from the NAND<</RAM-Machine model (due to a notion known as "Turing completeness") but the difference between them can matter if one is interested in a fine enough resolution of computational efficiency.]
 There are two key differences between NAND<< and NAND:

 1. The NAND<< programming language works with _integer valued_ as opposed to _binary_ variables.